aurvl/aurvl/README.md

 **Hi, I’m Aurel VEHI !**

-As a second-year Master’s student in Economics, specializing in Economic Data Expertise and Analysis at Université Côte d'Azur, I’m passionate about leveraging data to solve complex economic and social challenges.
-Throughout my academic journey, I’ve honed my analytical skills, developed creative problem-solving approaches, and nurtured a deep interest in both economic theory and its real-world applications.
+As a second-year Master’s student in Economics, specializing in Economic Data Expertise and Analysis at Université Côte d'Azur, I’m passionate about solving economic and social challenges through data.
+Throughout my studies, I’ve developed strong analytical skills and a deep interest in real-world applications of economic theory.

-Driven by ambition and a love for economic and social sciences, I aim to contribute to impactful research and data-driven solutions.
-I’m always eager to collaborate, learn, and bring innovative insights to the table.
+I’m currently focusing on expanding my expertise in machine learning, data analysis, and programming.
+I’m always eager to collaborate on innovative projects and grow my network, while learning from others in the field.
+Driven by my ambition and love for economic and social sciences, I aim to contribute to data-driven solutions that can create a positive impact.

 .
 <!--- --->